openshift/enhancements/enhancements/builds/entitlements.md

 - With Satellite, and Docker build strategy, you have to modify your Dockerfile and manually copy and initialize as needed the information from the base image as well as your repository config file for your satellite instance
 - And remember to set the skip layers optimization option (i.e. squash layers) with Docker Strategy builds

+*Another note on Satellite*: you can also subscribe nodes with Satellite (reference the "jump-host"), which results in the pem files being placed in a well known location on the file system.
+A user with sufficient privilege to the node could obtain the pem files.

 This enhancement proposal aims to introduce more centralized and automated infrastructure to ease the burden of using OpenShift Builds with RHEL subscriptions/entitlements.